selfishprimate/gerillass-docs/content/docs/latest/stretched-link.md

 {{< featured type="Mixin" name="stretched-link" >}}
 Suppose you have a containing element and a link inside of it.
 You want entire surface of this containing block to be clickable with this link.
 How can you do that?

 This Sass mixin helps you to achieve that.
 It spreads the clickability of a link to the entire area of its containing block.

-Note that the containing block must have `position: relative;` style rule and the mixin must be apply to the anchor element.
+**Important:** Note that the containing block must have `position: relative;` style rule and the mixin must be applied to the child element.

-**Note:** You can apply this mixin to an HTML `<label>` element as well!
+{{< hint info >}}
+It can be useful when you use this mixin with HTML radio buttons or a checkbox list design patterns to control the clickability of a `<label>` element.
+{{< /hint >}}

 {{< /featured >}}

 ## Arguments